 Any National pay award is as agreed through the National Joint Council (NJC) and notified to Fire Authorities.
-The last pay award was agreed as one and a half per cent, effective 01 July 2021.
+The last pay award was agreed as five per cent, effective 01 July 2023.

 The pay framework was reviewed in 2003 following a rank-to-role exercise in line with National Guidance, with the grades for each role determined by a consistent job evaluation process.
 Where appropriate, National role maps are used to determine responsibilities and accountabilities within roles.